AUDIO VERSION: YouTube Podbean

 TROUBLE ABOUT CIRCUMCISION

 All good things must come to an end, and after a nice long season of kicking back with their fans in Antioch of Syria, Paul and Barnabas find their authority being challenged once again by ethnic Jews.
 This time it’s a delegation that’s come up from the region of Judea where Jerusalem is.
 This pro-Jesus trend that Paul has sparked among Gentiles has resulted in scores of Gentiles thinking that they are now being accepted by Yahweh even though they’re not circumcised.
 Well, no, that just can’t be.
 Under the Old Covenant, Yahweh commands all of His male followers—both Jews and non-Jews—to get circumcised.
-In fact circumcision is such a huge deal that any man who tries to keep his foreskin is supposed to be shunned by all of Israel (see All About Circumcision).
+In fact circumcision is such a huge deal that any man who tries to keep his foreskin is supposed to be shunned by all of Israel.
 Why isn’t Paul addressing the all-important issue of circumcision when he’s preaching to the Gentiles?
 Why is he letting people think that they can actually be accepted by Yahweh when they’re not getting circumcised?
 How can a Pharisee promote such rubbish?
 A lot of Jews in Jerusalem are very angry at Paul because of this, and they’ve sent a group up to Antioch of Syria to get Paul and his followers back in line with the teaching of the Torah.

 Some men came down from Judea and began to teach the brothers: “Unless you are circumcised according to the custom prescribed by Moses, you cannot be saved!”
 (Acts 15:1)